oracle/graaljs/docs/user/ScriptEngine.md

 ## Prerequisite

-NOTE: Beginning with version 23.1.0, GraalVM no longer includes a JS ScriptEngine by default.
+NOTE: As of GraalVM for JDK 21, GraalVM no longer includes `ScriptEngine` by default.
 If you relied on that, you will have to migrate your setup to explicitly depend on the script engine module and add it to the _module path_.

-To get the `js-scriptengine` module, we recommend to use a Maven dependency, like follows:
+To get the `js-scriptengine` module, use a Maven dependency, like follows:
 ```xml
 <dependency>
     <groupId>org.graalvm.js</groupId>